March 1, 2021

 Just like with a nightmare, absolutely respond when your child is having a night terror.
 This response, however, will look different, as your child will not be aware that you’re there.

-First of all, do not try to wake up your child, as this could cause for more panic and confusion all around.
-You can try to rub his back, shush him, sing to him, but nothing will really help until the night terror is over.
+First of all, do not try to wake up your child, as this could cause more panic and confusion all around.
+You can try to rub their back, shush them, sing to them, but nothing will really help until the night terror is over – you really just have to ride it out.

-If your child is getting up and trying to move around, do your best to keep him in bed/in his room to minimize the risk of getting hurt.
+If your child is getting up and trying to move around, do your best to keep them in bed/in their room to minimize the risk of getting hurt.

-Once the night terror is over, help your child back in bed and tuck him in.
-He will likely drift right back to sleep and might not know you’re in there!
+Once the night terror is over, help your child back in bed and tuck them in.
+They will likely drift right back to sleep and might not know you’re in there!

 Conclusion